interesting things about submodules that we’d like to share. Komodo is a

 This will update the trackchanges submodule we added earlier, to the latest

-git checkout master
+cd src/modules/trackchanges git checkout master

-This gets you into a state where you can edit, commit and push your changes back
+This gets you into a state where you can edit, commit and push your changes back to the trackchanges repository.

-This *gitdir* directory holds the git config file for your remote, so update
+This gitdir directory holds the git config file for your remote, so update that accordingly.

-so you’ll need to remember to re-checkout the next time you want to edit it
+One thing to note about submodule editing, if you run the git submodule update –remote command, your module will go back into being in a detached head state, so you’ll need to remember to re-checkout the next time you want to edit it again.

-**One important thing to note**, is that after you make new commits in the submodule, or have pulled in new commits from the submodule, is that ~~~git status~~~ will show the submodule as modified, like this:
+One important thing to note, is that after you make new commits in the submodule, or have pulled in new commits from the submodule, is that ~~~git status~~~ will show the submodule as modified, like this: